garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Currently learning TypeScript and C.

-- I also love audio programming a la the Web Audio API.
+- I also love audio programming in environments like MaxMSP and the Web Audio API.

 - When I'm not programming, you can find me composing [music](https://soundcloud.com/garrettmichaelgeorge) for the concert hall,